 Have you ever been performing a relaxation massage and come across a tight congested bunch of tissue?
 I bet you have!
 The client may have come in expressing a desire to relax or may have only paid for a Swedish massage, not the potentially more expensive Deep Tissue therapy.
-If you focus on the knot you may get sucked in and lose sight of the client’s desire to relax, yet if you bump over the congestion without paying it additional attention you may not be serving the client to the best of your ability.
+If you focus on the knot, you may get sucked in and lose sight of the client’s desire to relax, yet if you bump over the congestion without paying additional attention, you may not be serving the client to the best of your ability.
 What do you do when faced with this tricky predicament?

 Step 1: Shake or Rock the Affected Area for At Least 1 Minute

 There are many variances in how you can perform rocking and shake.
 In this case, shaking is done by grasping the muscle belly and moving the tissue back and forth with an even tempo.
 Rocking is also a rhythmic movement, but the pressure is distributed over a larger area and not specific.
 In both cases, you maintain continuous contact with the tissue.
 Both can be gentle to vigorous, but in this scenario, we stay more on the side of gentle.
 The primary difference in deciding to rock or shake (or both) depends on the tissue you are dealing with and the client's position.

 Step 2: Slow Compressions to the Affected Tissue

 Gently apply broad compression to the tissue around the congestion.
 Hold the compression for at least 12 seconds.
 Repeat several times, working your way around the tight tissues inching closer to the epicenter of congestion with each progression.
 You can do a few gentle rocks in between compressions to distribute tension.

 Step 3: Perform Several Elongation Strokes to Affected Tissues